emdgroup-liquid/liquid/src/docs/pages/guides/component-assets.md

 ## Tweaking the bundler and adjusting the assets path

-Suppose you have a [Vue.js](https://vuejs.org/) application which requires you to put all statically served assets into a folder called `public` in the root directory of your project.
-You can copy over all Liquid assets into that folder by tweeking the rollup config as follows:
+Suppose you are using [Vite](https://vitejs.dev/) which by default requires you to put statically served assets into a folder called [`public`](https://vitejs.dev/guide/assets.html#the-public-directory) in the root directory of your project.
+You can copy over all Liquid assets into that folder by tweeking the Vite config as follows:

 ```js
 // vite.config.js